 For example, we usually make plans without looking to God for direction.
 We make plans which seem best to us.
 And when we do James 4:13-17 becomes true of us.
 The passage implies that God greatly influences what happens in our life, and we sin when we do not submit our plans to God’s will.

 God actively cares for us by sending rain, changing our seasons and providing us food (Acts 14:17).
-He controls the events in our life by opening and shutting doors of opportunity down the long hall of life and creating situations which motivate us through open doors (Rom.
-1:10; 15:30-32).
-For His disciples, His Spirit helps them according to His will (Rom.
-8:27) and He provides opportunities for ministry (1 Cor.
-1:1; 2 Cor.
-1:1 and Eph 1:1).
+He controls the events in our life by opening and shutting doors of opportunity down the long hall of life and creating situations which motivate us through open doors (Romans 1:10; 15:30-32).
+For His disciples, His Spirit helps them according to His will (Romans 8:27) and He provides opportunities for ministry (1 Corinthians 1:1; 2 Corinthians 1:1 and Ephesians 1:1).
 He does all of this according to his desire – according to His will.

 Yet, He has a plan or a purpose for each one of us according to the next passage.